 Temporary tunnel vision

 Sometimes, tunnel vision can occur temporarily when the body produces high levels of adrenalin.
 Extreme panic, stress or anger can all cause temporary tunnel vision.
 Alcohol and drugs have also been shown to have an effect on peripheral vision.
-In these cases, normal vision will usually return on its own.
+In these cases, normal vision will usually return without treatment.

-Treatment for tunnel vision depends on the cause.
-In the case of glaucoma , early detection and treatment can halt the loss of peripheral vision altogether, In any case, it’s important to be seen by an expert as soon as possible if you have tunnel vision.
+Treatment depends on the cause.
+In the case of glaucoma, early detection and treatment can halt the loss of peripheral vision altogether, In any case, it’s important to be seen by an expert as soon as possible if you have tunnel vision.